rolandtoth/promoBox/README.md

 * set number of days after the popup should be shown again
 * specify urls or hashes to show or hide the popup
 * interstitial feature with countdown timer and skip link
-* delayed start and autoclose
+* delayed start and autoclose options
+* configurable display frequency
-* easy deployment: one JavaScript file, no library dependency
+* easy deployment: one JavaScript file, no markup, no library dependency
 * easy styling: custom CSS classes
 * localization: all texts configurable
 * callback functions on start, button click and close